ecrucru/anticrux/README.md

 You need first to install [Node.js](#nodejs).

 AntiCrux Engine acts like an UCI-compatible engine which can be connected to any modern desktop application.
 You will keep your habits and you will be able to create computer matches !
-The played variant is `suicide` only.
+The played variants are `suicide`, `giveaway` and `antichess`.
+They all refer to the same gameplay.

 Some restrictions apply :